 Fei Xu

-In Fei Xu's lab, research focuses on how children acquire knowledge rapidly and accurately with limited amounts of evidence.
-Their research focuses on how children acquire knowledge rapidly and accurately with limited amounts of evidence.
-She has done extensive research on probabilistic reasoning in and statistical inference infants and children, infant cognition (e.g., object concept, kind concepts, number representations, probabilistic reasoning, physical and psychological reasoning), language development (word learning in particular) and social cognition (e.g., preferences, intentionality).
-They also develop computational models of cognitive and language development, and they also explore the philosophical implications of rational constructive learning.
+Xu Lab's research focuses what conceptual primitives infants start with, and on how infants and young children acquire knowledge rapidly and accurately with limited amounts of evidence.
+She has done extensive research on probabilistic reasoning and statistical inference infants and children, infant cognition (e.g., object concept, object kind concepts, number representations, physical and psychological reasoning), language development (word learning, language and concepts) and social cognition (e.g., preferences, intentionality).
+She and her collaborators have developed a theoretical framework for cognitive development, namely rational constructivism.
+She and her students also build computational models of cognitive and language development, and explore (1) implications for current machine learning and AI models of cognition, language and learning, and (2) the philosophical implications of rational constructive learning.

 In the News